vruusmann/blog/_posts/2014-04-10-randomforest_output_decisiontree_scores.md

 saveXML(pmml(iris.randomForest), "RandomForestIris.pmml")
 ```

-The resulting PMML document ["RandomForestIris.pmml"]({{ site.baseurl }}/assets/2014-04-10/RandomForestIris.pmml) can be opened for inspection in a text editor.
+The newly generated PMML document `RandomForestIris.pmml` can be opened for inspection in a text editor.
 The core of the random forest model is the `Segmentation` element.
-It specifies the `multipleModelMethod` attribute as "majorityVote" and contains five `Segment` elements, one for each member decision tree.
+It specifies the `multipleModelMethod` attribute as `majorityVote` and contains five `Segment` elements, one for each member decision tree.
 Individual `Segment` elements are identified by their `id` attribute.
 This attribute is optional according to the PMML specification.
 When the `id` attribute is missing, then the `Segment` element is identified by an implicit 1-based index.

 The `Output` element contains four `OutputField` elements.
 The first output field "Predicted\_Species" is not that relevant as it simply generates a copy of the predicted value.
 The remaining three output fields "Probability\_setosa", "Probability\_versicolor" and "Probability\_virginica" compute the probabilities that the current input records belongs to the specified class.